pramnora/WebBrowserStorage/README.md

 NOTE(7):
 1 localStorage, lasts permanently; until both it's 'name/value' pair are, quite deliberately, cleared;
             data may be cleared either: programatically/or else, through using web browser controls.
-2 sessionStorage, is impermanent...lasting only up until when the web browser is closed/
+2 sessionStorage, is impermanent...lasting only up until when the web browser window is closed/
             nor will it's 'name/value' pairs be transferred over into a 'new' tab window.

 ## Links